csv2db/csv2db/README.md

   -a, --directpath      Execute a direct path INSERT load operation (Oracle
                         only).
   --truncate            Truncate/empty table before loading.
+  -i, --ignore          Ignore erroneous/invalid lines in files and continue
+                        the load.
+  -l, --log             Log erroneous/invalid lines in separate file (this
+                        implies the --ignore option).
 ```

 # How to use csv2db